Denellyne/Folar/README.md

 ## About the project

-#### In spite everything this isn't being made to be a replacement but a project from which I can learn more about compilers whilst achieving something actually useful in my day-to-day use
+#### In spite of everything this isn't being made to be a replacement but a project from which I can learn more about compilers whilst achieving something actually useful in my day-to-day use

+## ⚠️ Note

+#### The source code in this repository is released under the MIT License, while the artwork is licensed separately.
+#### Please refer to [ART_LICENSE.md](./ART_LICENSE.md) for details.

 ## About me